thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 * `(struct (field (ref $fun)))` - a struct with a single field for the function of our closure
 * `(struct (field (ref $fun)) (field i32))` - the full struct type containing both the function and the environment.

-We'll refer to the latter two as the abstract type and environment type of the closure.
+We'll refer to the latter two as the abstract type and concrete type of the closure respectively.

 `EmitTypes` is not the final form of our types.
 Accordingly, `PartialTy` represents the subset of a type we care about during emission: